darxa/darxa-google-ai/README.md

 > 🔄 Discussions with Government of Assam with possibility to implement in Kaziranga National Park.

 <p align=justify>This project includes Hardware as well as Software stack for end-to-end implementation.
-The work done at Smart India Hackathon had some limitations and not every feature was implemented.
-Research on Computer Vision and other Deep Learning areas have given us new cutting edge algorithms and possibilities to work upon.  </p>
+The work done at Smart India Hackathon had some limitations and not every AI feature was implemented.
+Research on Computer Vision and other Deep Learning areas have given us new cutting edge algorithms and possibilities to work upon.
+Details on hardware, android and full stack devlopment parts of the project are not included in this repository.  </p>

 ### Google AI Explore ML Mentorship Bootcamp